Some features of this site are not compatible with your browser. Install Opera Mini to

 The long melt season primarily affected southern and western Greenland, where communities experienced their warmest year on record.
 After a warm, dry winter, temperatures were particularly high in the spring, getting the melt season off to a strong start.
 The early melting set the tone for the rest of the season, leading to more melting all the way into mid-September.

 When snow melts, the fine, bright powder turns to larger-grained, gravely snow.
 These large grains reflect less light, which means that they can absorb more energy and melt even faster.
 When the annual snow is melted away, parts of the ice cap are exposed.
 The surface of the ice is also darker than snow.
 Since dark ice was exposed earlier and longer in 2010, it absorbed more energy, leading to a longer melt season.
 A fresh coat of summer snow would have protected the ice sheet, but little snow fell.

 Melting ice in Greenland freshens the seas near the Arctic and contributes to rising sea levels around the world.
 It is unclear just how much melting ice from Greenland will push sea levels up, largely because the melting is occurring much more quickly than scientists predicted.
 Current estimates call for an increase of up to 0.6 meters by 2100.

 To see how this melting looked on the surface of the ice sheet, see Tedesco’s photos and video on the City College of New York web site.

 NASA Earth Observatory image by Robert Simmon, based on data from Marco Tedesco, City College of New York.
 Caption by Holli Riebeek.

-This image, made from microwave measurements, maps Greenland’s melt season in 2010, which lasted 50 days longer than average.
+The ice-covered island’s melt season lasted 50 days longer than average.